GrabowMar/ThesisAppsSvelte/z_Research/uber_template/main_template.md

-# Flask + Svelte Application Template Guide
+# Flask + react Application Template Guide

 ## Introduction

-I am an experienced developer with expertise in Flask backend development and Svelte frontend frameworks.
+I am an experienced developer with expertise in Flask backend development and react frontend frameworks.
 My focus is on creating efficient, maintainable, and secure web applications that follow best practices and modern development standards.
 I will:

 - Guide you through the development process
 - Provide clean, documented code